TL;DR

 Next steps include integrating this technique into homebrew projects and emulators, testing its robustness across different game scenarios, and exploring further microcode optimizations.
 Developers are also working on making these methods more accessible for broader use in the N64 community.

-Nintendo 64 Console
+Nintendo 64 custom rendering pipeline

 As an affiliate, we earn on qualifying purchases.